 Reliability Distribution Analysis Record Reliability Dis- tribution Ana- lysis Record Field System Ana- lysis Record System Ana- lysis Record Field Notes Exponential MTBF Exponential MTBF This value is mapped from the TTF and TTR Dis- tribution records with a Distribution Type of Exponential that are linked to the Reliability Dis- tribution record to the TTF and TTR Dis- tribution records with a Distribution Type of Exponential that are linked to the System Risk records.
-Lognormal Mu Lognormal Mu This value is Sigma Sigma TTF and TTR Dis- Gamma Gamma tribution records with a Distribution Type of Lognormal that are linked to the Reliability Dis- tribution record to the TTF and TTR Dis- tribution records with a Distribution Type of Lognormal that are linked to the System Risk records.
+Lognormal Mu Sigma Gamma Lognormal Mu Sigma Gamma This value is mapped from the TTF and TTR Dis- tribution records with a Distribution Type of Lognormal that are linked to the Reliability Dis- tribution record to the TTF and TTR Dis- tribution records with a Distribution Type of Lognormal that are linked to the System Risk records.